 The culture of the car caused white flight from our city, gave asthma to our children, and destroyed much of our city’s culture and heritage.
 Newark needs fewer cars.
 Newark needs more bikes.

-We can’t give every Newarker a car, nor should we!
-But, we can give every Newarker access to biking opportunities.
+We can’t give every Newarker a car (no should we), but we can give every Newarker access to biking opportunities.

 Every idea has a start.
 It is true that our bike lanes are not as busy as those in Amsterdam or New York.
 It is also true that our city government is not enforcing legislation intended to protect our bike lanes.
 Build our bike lanes well and protect them; people will use them with time.